P.O. Box 144345, Austin, TX 78714-4345 Phone: (512) 926-4900 x129 Fax: (512) 926-2345 Contact: Public Relations Website: www.herbalgram.org

 NIH Centers for Advancing Research on Botanical and Other Natural Products (CARBON) Program Announce New Research Awards

-June 24, 2020 To: ABC Members and Supporters From: American Botanical Council Re: NIH Centers for Advancing Research on Botanical and Other Natural Products (CARBON) Program Announce New Research Awards
+Re: NIH Centers for Advancing Research on Botanical and Other Natural Products (CARBON) Program Announce New Research Awards

 The purpose of the CARBON Program is to promote collaborative, transdisciplinary research on the safety, effectiveness, and mechanisms of action of botanical dietary supplements that have a high potential to benefit human health, and to support the development of methods and resources that will enhance the progress of this research.

 The CARBON Program includes Botanical Dietary Supplements Research Centers (BDSRC), two Centers focused on enhancing methods and resources for research on the health effects of complex natural products, and pilot projects collaborating with the Centers.
 All the Centers are jointly funded by ODS and NCCIH, with additional funding from the National Institute on Aging (NIA) for the 2020-2025 project period.
 The BDSRCs focus on foundational research expected to increase the value of future clinical trials, while providing a rich environment for training and career development.
 A Natural Product Technology, Methodology, and Productivity Optimization Center will focus developing methods to accelerate research on complex natural products such as botanicals for human health and on collaborations to develop applications of these methods.
 A Natural Products Nuclear Magnetic Resonance (NMR) Open Data Exchange will facilitate the accessibility and utility of natural product chemical structure data (NMR raw data).
-The ODS-supported pilot projects, to be awarded in response to PAR 20-228, will collaborate with these Centers, to extend understanding of products studied in the Botanical Dietary Supplements Research Centers, or to leverage methods in use in the CARBON Program for early phase research relevant to natural product dietary supplements.
+The ODS-supported pilot projects, to be awarded in response to PAR 20-228external link disclaimer, will collaborate with these Centers, to extend understanding of products studied in the Botanical Dietary Supplements Research Centers, or to leverage methods in use in the CARBON Program for early phase research relevant to natural product dietary supplements.

 Botanical Dietary Supplements Research Centers awards for 2020-2025: